maksik997/PictureComparer/README.md

 ## Information:
 - Please report any bugs on my Github
+- In case you want to use setMode method, instead of using _setUp overload, then you should use setMode method before invoking _setUp method.

 # Usage of library for version `0.3` or later:
 It's straightforward.
 Only what you need to do is: